Skip to main content

 • For read functions, it returns the read outputs defined in the ABI

-• For code blocks, it runs the typescript code to return the code outputs. we use valtown/deno for code blocks.
+• For code blocks, it runs the typescript code to return the code outputs.
+We use valtown/deno for code blocks.
 These can be created from the import/create adapter views.

 • Adapters can be imported into other adapter or actions for composable re-use.